⚡ Override 2026–27 · Game Analysis

 Add up to 5 scoring actions.
 Enter the point value, your team's estimated cycle time in seconds, and your reliability (how often it works, 0–100%).
 Hit Rank to see your priority list.

-These are starting estimates based on game rules and typical competitive performance.
-Your actual numbers will differ — use the calculator above with your real data.
+These are starting estimates based on Override scoring rules, the 1+1 possession limit, and reasonable mechanism performance.
+Your actual numbers will differ — use the calculator above with your real scrimmage data once your robot exists.

 ActionPtsEst.
 CycleEst.
 ReliabilityPts/SecPriority